Moonlight (2016 film): Black masculinity

 The film's co-writer, Tarell Alvin McCraney, speaks on the topic of black masculinity in the film, explaining why Chiron went to such lengths to alter his persona.
 He argues that communities without privilege or power seek to gain it in other ways.
-He says one way in which males in such communities do this is by trying to enhance their masculine identity, knowing that it often provides a means to more social control in a patriarchal society.
+He says one way males in such communities do this is by trying to enhance their masculine identity, knowing that it often provides a means to more social control in a patriarchal society.

-In Moonlight, masculinity is portrayed as rigid and aggressive, amongst the behavior of young black males in Chiron's teenage peer group.
+Masculinity is portrayed as rigid and aggressive throughout the film, apparent in the behavior displayed by the young black men in Chiron's teenage peer group.
 The expression of hyper-masculinity among black men has been associated with peer acceptance and community.
 Being a homosexual within the black community, on the other hand, has been associated with social alienation and homophobic judgement by peers because black gay men are seen as weak or effeminate.
 In the film, Chiron is placed in this divide as a black gay man and alters his presentation of masculinity as a strategy to avoid ridicule because homosexuality is viewed as incompatible with black masculine expectations.
 As young kids, Kevin hides his sexuality in order to avoid being singled out like Chiron is.
 As Chiron grows older, he recognizes the need to conform to a heteronormative ideal of black masculinity in order to avoid abuse and homophobia.
-As an adult, Chiron chooses to embrace the stereotypical black male gender performance by becoming muscular and a drug-dealer.

-Moonlight explores the effects of this felt powerlessness in black males.
+As an adult, Chiron chooses to embrace the stereotypical black male gender performance by becoming muscular and a drug dealer.Moonlight explores the effects of this felt powerlessness in black males.
 As McCraney explains, coping with this feeling often coincides with attempts to overstate one's masculinity, in a way that can easily become toxic.
-He says one unfortunate side effect of leaning into masculinity too much is that men no longer want to be "caressed, or nurtured, or gentle," which is why a character like Juan may be puzzling to some audiences.
+He says one unfortunate side effect of leaning into masculinity too much is that men no longer want to be "caressed, or nurtured, or gentle", which is why a character like Juan may be puzzling to some audiences.